RoyRobb/Java_Console_Applications/README.md

 ✔ **Linked List:** Console applicaion that implements a Linked List data structure.

-**Reverse a String:** Write a program that reverses a given string.
+✔ **Reverse a String:** Console application that reverses a given string.

 **Word Count:** Write a program that counts the number of words in a given string.